 Here was a poor Austrian immigrant, a self-made, maniacally hardworking planner of his destiny, feeling no way inferior in the House of Kennedy.
 That he was also a darn good progressive governor suggests that the Kennedy connection and name was only a temporary help.
 (How ironic that his current film is called "The Expendables 2.")
 Arnold now has his own name on an academic center, the Schwarzenegger Institute for State and Global Policy at the University of Southern California,

 Schwarzenegger knew exactly what personal dish to deliver "60 Minutes."
 He has a book to sell.
+Meanwhile, "60 Minutes" advanced the undemocratic storyline that one doesn't treat a Kennedy princess like any other dame.
+Kennedys aren't like everyone else.
+That, too, sells.

 Next day, the NBC "Today" show handed a hunk of national airtime to a young Kennedy male running for the House from Massachusetts.
 "Could Another Kennedy Be Headed to Congress?" the headline panted.